Naked with stillness, on the edge of dawn she strays.

-- Cool Old Guy: He's 70 but making the edgiest and most extreme stuff he's ever made, and nobody could accuse him of being a nostalgia act or relying on his back catalogue.
-He himself admits that he doesn't even listen to his own music.
+- Cool Old Guy: In his seventies, he made the edgiest and most extreme music he ever released, and nobody could accuse him of being a nostalgia act or relying on his back catalogue.
+He himself admitted that he didn't even listen to his own music.
 When he won a Q magazine award in 2003, he asked somebody at his table what was the music that was playing as he was returning to his seat.
 It was one of his own songs, recorded only nine years earlier.

 - Cover Version:

-- The majority of his 60s recordings were covers of Pop standards, including the Walker Brothers' best known songs: "Make it Easy on Yourself", "The Sun Ain't Gonna Shine Anymore".
+- The majority of his 60s recordings were covers of Pop standards, including The Walker Brothers' best known songs: "Make it Easy on Yourself" and "The Sun Ain't Gonna Shine Anymore".
 Most significantly, his first three albums had several Jacques Brel songs on them, including "Mathilde", "Jackie", "Amsterdam", "Next", "If You Go Away"...

-- Every album from The Moviegoer through We Had it All was made of covers, the former being of film theme songs.
+- Every album from The Moviegoer through We Had it All was comprised of covers, the former being of film theme songs.

-- Darker and Edgier: Each Scott album was darker than the one before, and then this trope hit full throttle over his entire career since the late 1970s.
+- Darker and Edgier: Each Scott album was darker than the one before, and then this trope hit full throttle after the late 1970s.

 - Epic Rocking: His songs stretch to as far as 9 minutes on Tilt and 12 on The Drift, culminating in the 21-and-1/2 minute "SDSS14+13B (Zercon, A Flagpole Sitter)" on Bish Bosch.

-- Everything Is an Instrument: His modern albums have rather...interesting choices for instruments - machetes, ball bearings, garbage cans on top of crates, and a side of pork for his percussionist to punch to get the right sound for a corpse being beaten with a stick.
+- Everything Is an Instrument: His albums from Tilt-on have rather... interesting choices for instruments machetes, ball bearings, garbage cans on top of crates, and a side of pork for his percussionist to punch to get the right sound for a corpse being beaten with a stick.

 - Human Popsicle: "30 Century Man" provides the page quote.